Sapphire-Snail/Democrify/README.md

 3. `npm run server` to start the backend server
 4. `npm start` to start the client

+5. `npm test` to run the test suite.

 # Contributors

 |Name|upi| Primary role |